mstocco/mariostoc.co/content/traininglog/20220130-ironman2022-30weeksout.md

 ### NOTES
 Total Time: **0 Minutes**

 Not the best sleep and my lumber is tight this morning.
+Actually I am feeling a bit smoked from [yesterday](ironman2022-31weeksout?sat).

 <!---->